Mono-PQ/Mono-PQ/README.md

 - 🔭 Working on mostly data-related projects in python.
 - 🌱 Learning more about data analytics and machine learning.
 - ⚡ Fun fact: Coding with interest.
-Trying not to be too bothered by systematic failures in 🏢.
 - 🇸🇬 Currently in Singapore.
 - ⛄️ Loves to experience snow one day.